Timothy Spall: Career

+To mark to 80th anniversary of the end of World War 2 in Europe, in May 2025, Spall performed a public reading in London of the speech Winston Churchill had delivered when Germany surrendered.

 Personal life

-Spall and his wife Shane have three children: Pascale (born 1976), Rafe (born 1983), who is also an actor, and Mercedes (born 1985).
+Spall and his wife Shane have three children including Rafe, who is also an actor.
 He lives in Forest Hill, South East London.

+Having been a portly man for much of his career, Spall resolved to slim down for his role in 2015's The Enfield Haunting and, through his efforts, shed a notable amount of weight.

 In 1996, Spall was diagnosed with acute myeloid leukaemia, but has since been in remission.
 He has said of his illness: I didn't know what made me ill but stress had something to do with it and the point is now to head off stress at the pass.
 It made me aware of things and become more selective.
 I am less worried about employment.
 I really do my homework so I am not getting stressed on the set because I don't know what I'm doing.

-He is the owner of a Dutch barge, in which he and his wife sailed around the British Isles as part of a BBC Four TV series Timothy Spall: Back at Sea.
+He is the owner of a Dutch barge, in which he and his wife sailed around the British Isles; their voyage formed a BBC Four TV series Timothy Spall: ...at Sea.